JurajBurian/mailer/README.md

 1. __Reuse the [Transport](https://javamail.java.net/nonav/docs/api/javax/mail/Transport.html) instance__ - _Courier_ library creates new [Transport](https://javamail.java.net/nonav/docs/api/javax/mail/Transport.html) instance each time the message is sent.
 Since this may cause performance problems when sending a bulk of e-mails, _Mailer_ keeps the single instance of _Transport_ opened until the connection is explicitly closed.
 2. __Not forcing asynchronous sending using the  [Future](http://www.scala-lang.org/api/2.11.7/index.html#scala.concurrent.Future$)__ - _Courier_ library works in asynchronous manner using the [Future](http://www.scala-lang.org/api/2.11.7/index.html#scala.concurrent.Future$) and there is no way sending e-mail synchronously. _Mailer_, on the other hand, keeps the decision about synchronicity on the user, so it can be user for example very effectively in combination with the [Akka Actor framework](http://akka.io).

+_Remark:_ Multiple threads can use a Session.
+Since a Transport represents a connection to a mail server, and only a single thread can use the connection at a time, a Transport will synchronize access from multiple threads to maintain thread safety, but you'll really only want to use it from a single thread.

 ## API documentation
 _ScalaDoc_ documentation is available online for the following _Mailer_ versions:
 * [version 1.0.x](http://jurajburian.github.io/mailer/api/1.0.x/#com.github.jurajburian.mailer.package)